mattymo18/Web_Page/content/authors/admin/_index.md

 I completed my undergraduate degree majoring in Statistics and Analytics with a minor in Mathematics from the University of North Carolina in Chapel Hill.

-I specialize in the R coding language to build models and graphics designed to assist with strategic communication between data scientists and people outside the field.
-I’ve also used Rshiny to create applications for displaying analyses and conveying results.
+I specialize in R to build models and graphics designed to assist with strategic communication between data scientists and people outside the field.
+I’ve also utilized Rshiny to create applications for displaying analyses and conveying results.

 Sports analytics has become a major part of my research and is the subject of my thesis.
-I hope to model the sport of lacrosse in order to help coaches make difficult decisions by leveraging data driven insights.
-Analytics can help coaches breakdown the sport and gain an edge over opponents.
+I hope to use [nflfastR](https://cran.r-project.org/web/packages/nflfastR/readme/README.html) to gain a deeper understanding of professional football and to predict game outcomes, analyze players, and help on field decision makers leverage data driven insights.

 {{% staticref "media/MJ_Resume.pdf" "newtab" %}}Resume{{% /staticref %}}